Pola

 Ongoing Costs After Launch

-Relaunch or Sensible Optimize
+Relaunch or Sensibly Optimize

-Our heuristic for this is called the "two-cycle test": Ask yourself if the existing website can support two more development cycles – that is, 'new contents, new function, new campaign' twice without everything falling apart.
+We have a heuristic called the “Two-cycle Test”: Ask yourself if the existing website can still support two development cycles—that is, two times “new content, new feature, new campaign,” without everything falling apart.
 If the answer is no, a relaunch is often the cheaper decision over 2–3 years.

-Brief Check, See Options
+Quickly Check, See Options

 Do you want to know if a relaunch is necessary?